 Library 2.0 Virtual Conferences

-The San José State University School of Information held three virtual Library 2.0 mini-conferences in 2024.
-These events were free to attend.
-All sessions were recorded and made available to attendees.
+The San José State University School of Information presents three virtual Library 2.0 mini-conferences in 2025.
+These events are free to attend, and all of the sessions will be recorded and made available to attendees.

-AI and Libraries: Applications, Implications, and Possibilities (Recordings Available)
+AI and Libraries: Literacy, Ethics, and Responsible Use (Recordings Available)

 Please visit the Library 2.0 Conference YouTube playlist to watch the recorded sessions.